Fredy (footballer, born 1990)

 Alfredo Kulembe Ribeiro (born 27 March 1990), known as Fredy, is an Angolan professional footballer who plays as a winger for TFF 1.
-Lig club Bodrum and the Angola national team.
+Lig club Çorum and the Angola national team.

 He achieved totals of 108 games and 11 goals in Portugal's Primeira Liga with Belenenses and B-SAD, while winning the Segunda Liga with the former in 2013.
 He also played one season in the Dutch Eredivisie with Excelsior and for several years at Antalyaspor in Turkey.

 Fredy, who also held Portuguese citizenship and represented the country at youth level, made his senior debut for Angola in 2014.
-He was part of their squads at the 2019 and 2023 Africa Cup of Nations.
+He was part of their squads at the 2019, 2023 and 2025 Africa Cup of Nations.